zenmumbler/HPL1R/README.md

 Project Goals
 -------------
-The original goal was to get Penumbra Overture compiling as a 64-bit Mac app so that it can be enjoyed on macOS 10.15 and newer that have removed 32-bit Intel support.
-This has been achieved.
+The primary goal is to get Penumbra Overture fully fnctional  as a 64-bit Mac app so that it can be enjoyed on macOS 10.15 and newer that have removed 32-bit Intel support.
+This is ongoing.

-There are still some outstanding physics and game playability and reliability issues.
-These will be resolved as the project progresses.
+There are still some outstanding physics reliability issues, these will be resolved as the project progresses.
 Upcoming big ticket items include:

-* Modernise graphics backend to core OpenGL profile (3.3+)
+* Modernise graphics backend to core OpenGL profile (3.3+ / OpeGL ES 3.1)
 * Windows and Linux builds
 * Gamepad support